 The financial gain of saving money by cooking increases as restaurant prices have jumped while grocery prices have only increased slightly.
 Families can discuss money and savings.
 This also helps to ensure you are meeting any dietary goals you have for your family.

 The tradeoff of new activities or purchase choices from money saved brings in an element of planning together and knowing you are all working toward a goal.
 Let children shop with you for groceries so they will understand the prices of foods and various ingredients.
 That can help them plan economical meals and understand the value of coupons and sales.

 As children get involved in planning meals, they also feel like they have a bigger role in the family.
 They are doing life together with you.

 A Barna Group on vibrant family spirituality found that families who prioritize quality family time also prioritize doing faith as a family.
 These families choose to be intentional in cultivating a good home life and spiritual growth.
 They weave faith into all activities, including family meals.

 The dinner conversation easily includes God, prayer, and may also include reading the Bible or discussing the week’s family devotion.

 I grew up living near extended family and we were in and out of each other’s homes.
-We felt welcomed if we dropped by at a mealtime.
-My mother always had snacks available to share.
-And a welcoming smile.
+We felt welcomed if we dropped by at mealtime.
+My mother always had snacks available to share and a welcoming smile.
 As a military family, we extended hospitality to our neighbors and our home became a hangout for friends that often included mealtime.